AndrewBroz/mermaid-layout-circular/README.md

 ![Captain Planet centered among five ringed elements, the Water-Wind arc absent, with a Vapor-Ice gear meshing off Water](docs/media/captain-planet.png)

-The `hub` option overrides the detection either way: `'none'` keeps every node on the ring, a node id names the hub explicitly.
+Use the `hub` option to override.
+Use `'none'` for no hub, or use a node id to name the hub explicitly.

-Circles hang off circles as circles.
-A pendant cycle is not flattened onto the main ring: it becomes a satellite — its own smaller circle, parked outside the rim on its anchor's ray:
+Cycles can have cycles as offshoots:

 ```
 ---